 With a shrinking middle class and the ever-increasing costs of day-to-day living, it should come as no surprise that most Americans are struggling financially.
 Here’s a snapshot of the average individual and household in America:

 When living paycheck-to-paycheck, “keeping up with the Joneses” may be the last thing on your mind.
-Instead, try finding ways to save money and cut common costs to get yourself ahead of the game and in better shape financially than many other average households.
+Instead, check out some of our ideas on how to save money and cut common costs to get yourself ahead of the game and in better shape financially than many other average households.
 Here are some common major costs and how to take small steps to save big:

 According to The Department of Energy, a typical family spends at least $2,200 a year on energy bills.6

 How to save: You can save 10% to 12% on heating and up to 15% on cooling with a smart thermostat.7 If a smart thermostat isn’t in your budget, you can take steps like shutting off the lights when you leave a room or turning down the heat/AC during the day when nobody is home.